Flexible rational approximation and its application for matrix functions: Approximating matrix functions

+This value indicates how high the condition number of $q(A)$ may be for a given matrix $A$ with eigenvalues inside $[a,b]$.

 We propose to compute the projection of a symmetric matrix $A$ to the cone of positive semidefinite matrices as the matrix function $r(A)$ where $r(x)\approx \max\{0,x\}$.
-As our first test, we recall from Section~\ref{subsec:filtering_matrix} the symmetric matrix of size $100 \times 100$ with Chebyshev nodes as its eigenvalues.
+Similar to Section~\ref{sssec:filtering_matrix}, our first test uses a symmetric matrix of size $100 \times 100$ with its eigenvalues spread uniformly equidistantly over the segment.
 We apply the $(5,5)$ non-negative rational approximation, as presented in Figure~\ref{fig:spd_proj}, over the matrix.
-Then, we plot a histogram of both the matrix and its projected version.
+Then, we plot a histogram \nir{representing the algebraic multiplicity of the eigenvalues} of the matrix and its projected version.
 This histogram is given in Figure~\ref{fig:spd_proj_hist} and shows the effect of projection as all eigenvalues are non-negative.

-The second test is a time comparison, similar to Section~\ref{subsec:runtime_vec_mat}.
-In particular, we compare the evaluating of $f(A)v$ where $f$ is the ReLU function of~\eqref{eqn:relu_fun} and $A$ and $v$ are given matrix and a vector.
-The procedure is the same as in Section~\ref{subsec:runtime_vec_mat}, so we omit it for brevity.
+The second test is a time comparison, similar to Section~\ref{sssec:runtime_vec_mat}.
+In particular, we compare the evaluating of $f(A)v$ where $f$ is the ReLU function of~\eqref{eqn:relu_fun} and $A$ and $v$ are a given matrix and a vector.
+The procedure is the same as in Section~\ref{sssec:runtime_vec_mat}, so we omit it for brevity.
 Nevertheless, in this example, we run the test over two types of matrices.
 The first has eigenvalues that were uniformly drawn from $[-1,1]$.
 The second type of matrices has eigenvalues grouped into two narrow segments around $\pm 0.3$.
-Such clustered spectra are the Achilles heel of many standard spectral decomposition algorithms.
-Indeed, as seen in Figure~\ref{fig:projection}, the runtime as a function of the matrix size increases rapidly for these matrices compares to the first kind.
-On the other hand, our matrix function method is blind to the different spectra, presenting similar runtime performances in both cases.
+Such clustered spectra are the Achilles' heel of many standard spectral decomposition algorithms.
+Indeed, as seen in Figure~\ref{fig:projection}, the runtime as a function of the matrix size increases rapidly for these type of matrices compared to the first type.
+On the other hand, our matrix function method gives similar runtime performances in both cases.